everest-engineering/manifesto/README.md

 ### Deliver accountability, receive autonomy

-By being accountable, we are able to take on more autonomy and make more ambitious contributions.
+By being accountable, we can take on more autonomy and make more ambitious contributions.

 ### Transparency